 7. Tienqi (Panax notoginseng) Root

 Commonly referred to as Chinese Ginseng, this native Chinese herb has dark green leaves and a red cluster of berries in the middle.
 In TCM, it is believed that aches and pains are often caused by poor circulation.
 Notoginseng is said to improve blood flow, making it useful for pain relief.

 Tienqi has been shown to help with the following:

 - stopping or slowing down of bleeding (esp. in nosebleeds, vomit or cough with blood), or blood in the urine or feces

 - to alleviate blood stasis, bruising, inflammation, and pain.

-- to provide relief for suffers of osteoarthritis, rheumatoid arthritis, and conditions of ischemia.
+- to provide relief for suffers from osteoarthritis, rheumatoid arthritis, and conditions of ischemia.

 - to remove blood stasis by working as a hemostatic, traumatic, and cardiovascular medicine.

-- as a wound-healing accelerator via multiple processes, “including promoting fibroblast proliferation, enhancing angiogenesis, and attenuating inflammatory response.”
+- as a wound relief accelerator via multiple processes, “including promoting fibroblast proliferation, enhancing angiogenesis, and attenuating inflammatory response.”

 8. CoQ10 (Ubiquinone), Liposomal

 CoQ10 is an antioxidant that every living creature naturally generates.
 It was only discovered in 1957, and we’re still discovering how important it truly is.
 It is largely responsible for our energy levels and it is believed that a major reason why energy levels begin to dwindle over the years is due to a decreased production of CoQ10.

 - antioxidant effects

 - increased mitochondrial function and increased cellular energy